mboudraa/perfly-vertx/README.md

 ### Requirements

 In case you need to install
-	* Mosquitto -> visit  [ http://mosquitto.org/download](http://mosquitto.org/download) to know how to install mosquitto:
+	- Mosquitto: visit  [ http://mosquitto.org/download](http://mosquitto.org/download) to know how to install mosquitto:
-	* npm -> visit [ http://nodejs.org/download/](http://nodejs.org/download/) to know how to install nodeJS
+	- npm: visit [ http://nodejs.org/download/](http://nodejs.org/download/) to know how to install nodeJS

 ### Configuration